33dudu/magicreator/docs/term1/12-Extended Intelligences.md

         ## **If for any reason the connection is broken.
 Just call me again- Colab**

         ![](../images/bingo/cover.jpg){: style="height:300px;width:300px"}

+        > AI image created by Adobe Firefly
         </center>

     !!! bug "BINGO"
-        Here is the process of how the AI would work inside an app called Bingo, made to help the people to throw out the trash in the correct recycled bin.
+        > Here is the process of how the AI would work inside an app called Bingo, made to help the people to throw out the trash in the correct recycled bin.
         <center>
         ![](../images/bingo/bingoapp.png){: style="height:500px;width:500px"}
         </center>